ehrpg/qstar/docs/crisis.md

 Any [AP][] over 6 are lost, while Actions that require more than the remaining [AP][] are disabled until enough [AP][] are accumulated.

-An action with an [AP][] cost higher than 6 indicates that the Action has to be executed over multiple subsequent turns.
-Executing any other Action while this Action isn't completed yet cancels it.

 An action always costs at least 1 [AP][], unless an action specifically says otherwise.

-!!! example "Reloading a flintlock musket"
-    Reloading a flintlock musket takes 10 [AP][].
-You can immediatly spend all your [AP][] on reloading.
-Each subsequent turn you can spend another 4 [AP][] on reloading.

-    A character begins reloading a flintlock musket with 3 [AP][] left.
-After 2 more rounds he would have accumulated 11 [AP][].
-So after these 2 rounds he has 1 [AP][] left and his weapon is reloaded.

 !!! info "Actions in parallel"
     Not all Actions require your utmost attention.
 E.g. while reloading you can